 - A disposal associated with a relevant material disposal.

-The notes below focus on the first category of qualifying disposal.
-We can assist you with additional information on the other categories if required.
+The notes below focus on the first category of qualifying disposal and additional information is available on the other categories if required.

 Material disposal of a business asset

 There must be both a qualifying holding period and a material disposal.
-For there to be a qualifying holding period, the business or the company must be owned by the individual throughout the year ending with the date of the disposal.
-If the disposal occurs within three years of the company ceasing to be a trading company or a member of a trading group, the holding period qualification must be met throughout the year ending with the cessation of trading.
+For there to be a qualifying holding period, the business or the company must be owned by the individual throughout the two years ending with the date of the disposal.
+If the disposal occurs within three years of the company ceasing to be a trading company or a member of a trading group, the holding period qualification must be met throughout the two years ending with the cessation of trading.
 The following qualify as material disposals of business assets: